 After all, you may have eaten Quesada Pasiega while on holiday in the Cantabria region of Spain or have even been served it by a chef from that region, and want to know how to make it back home yourself.

-If you’re looking for a quick tutorial on how to make Quesada Pasiega, a type of Spanish cheesecake, you’ve come to the right place.
-You may have eaten Quesada Pasiega while on holiday in the Cantabria region of Spain or have even been served it by a chef from that region.
-All I know is it’s one of the simplest Spanish desserts to make and, although it doesn’t use cheese but instead something called ‘cuajada’ (milk curd you can find in most Spanish supermarkets), it still tastes enough like a cheesecake you’ll really love it.
+All I know is it is one of the simplest Spanish desserts to make and, although it doesn’t use cheese but instead something called ‘cuajada’ (milk curd you can find in most Spanish supermarkets), it still tastes enough like a cheesecake you and any guests you may have will really love it.

 You can eat Quesada Pasiega by itself or even with a spoon or two of homemade jam.
 Gorgeous!
 And, like they tell you on the video, if you can’t find cuajada, ricotta cheese will work almost as well.

-If you like the recipe for Quesada Pasiega (I’ve made it and it’s delicious), don’t forget to subscribe to the Recipes from Spain channel as well.
-They put up new Spanish recipes weekly and, if you love Spanish food and want to learn how to cook it, it’s a wonderful place to start.
+If you like the recipe for Quesada Pasiega (I have made it several times, and it is delicious), don’t forget to subscribe to the Recipes from Spain channel as well.
+They put up new Spanish recipes weekly and, if you love Spanish food and want to learn how to cook it, it is a wonderful place to start.